 The description or particulars of the information being sought must be sufficient to enable the information officer correctly identify the information and work on the application.
 You must also indicate if you want to merely inspect the information or receive a print, email, photocopy or on a device.
 You may also be aware the information is in a particular language but you want to receive a transcription in a particular translation or you may even want it in Braille.
-The information officer may, upon receipt, inform the applicant he/she does not have enough particulars to identify the information may be processed.
+The information officer may, upon receipt, inform the applicant he/she does not have enough particulars to identify the information requested and as such assist the applicant to sufficiently identify the information so the application may be processed.